 To optimize your success in this program, we’ve created a list of prerequisites and recommendations to help you prepare for the curriculum.
 To enroll, you should have experience in the following:

 You should also have some familiarity with:

 The Cloud Developer Nanodegree program is comprised of content and curriculum to support 5 (five) projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
 We estimate that students can complete the program in four (4) months working 10 hours per week.